spencerbartz/JDataStructures/README.md

 ## Getting Started
 The following are known as "targets" in the Ant build system (excluding those marked with an asterisk.
 Those are simply commands).
-For more information on targets, take a look at build.xml or the [Ant documentation](http://ant.apache.org/)
+For more information on targets, take a look at build.xml or the [Ant documentation](http://ant.apache.org/) (Yeah I know it sucks, just take it like a programmer!)

 ## Cloning the project (Where $> is your command line prompt):
 * ```$> cd your/projects/directory/```